Alrassam7/parkinson-detection/README.md

 We aim to provide this diagnosis to people in remote areas where healthcare is not just lacking but extremely inadequate.

-## Citation
-This code has been copied from https://github.com/shubhamjha97/parkinson-detection.git for the purpose of training and learning I'm not the one who wrote  the code, just i made a bit of change.
-I'm very thankful for the team who write the code.